Not pictured, Hillery Pate, Program Coordinator

 As a sociology professor, I write and teach about work, employment, labor, and immigration themes.
 My work has addressed the rise, decline, and revitalization of labor movements, career mobility and the American Dream, immigrant incorporation in new destination cities such as Nashville, and social inequality in urban service economies.
 I am presently working on a book project, with the generous support of the Curb Center, on artistic workers and the American Dream.
 This project, based on interviews with over 70 Nashville music professionals, examines the interplay between individual inspiration and aspiration, labor market opportunity, and the role of entrepreneurship and occupational associations in the pursuit of career mobility by artistic workers.
 I also serve as editor for Work and Occupations, a peer-reviewed and published quarterly that provides a broad perspective on the dynamics of the workplace and examines international approaches to work-related issues.

-- Claire Jimenez, Creative Writing Fellow
+- Anne Charlton, Creative Writing Fellow

 - Jim Ed Norman, Senior Fellow